mbroz/cryptsetup/FAQ.md

   is encrypted.
 This strongly cuts down on complexity, something very valuable with storage encryption.

+  Try to avoid so-called fake RAID (RAID configured from BIOS but handled by proprietary drivers).
+Note that some fake RAID firmware automatically writes signature on disks if enabled.
+This causes corruption of LUKS metadata.
+Be sure to switch the RAID option off in BIOS if you do not use it.

+  Another data corruption can happen if you resize (enlarge) the underlying device and some remnant metadata appear near the end of the resized device (like a secondary copy of the GPT table).
+You can use wipefs command to detect and wipe such signatures.

   * **2.9 How do I read a dm-crypt key from file?**